MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/code_generation_example.md

 integral tensors this can be nice if many different blocks are used, then the caller of the function does not have to think about which blocks to give to the function.
-However, for tensors such as the T amplitudes where only one specific block exists (the ovov...) block, it is better to only have to give this, rather than embedding it in a much larger tensor.
+However, for tensors such as the T amplitudes where only one specific block exists (the ovov...) block, it is better to limit the tensor to only these indices, rather than embedding it in a much larger tensor.
 To achieve this one can specify the optional keyword argument `explicit_tensor_blocks` which makes all sub-blocks used of these tensors be specified as individual inputs to the generated function.